Birth of Religions

 How do religions spread?

-We have seen that religious beliefs can be born from several phenomena — including spiritual experiences, a personification of nature, the desire to influence nature, or veneration for the dead.
-Now the question is how these beliefs spread from the people who first had them to other people.A scientific idea can be developed independently by two different peoples.
-For example, different human societies figured out how to make iron, even though they did not know of each other.
-Several people have invented the telephone independently of each other.
-This is possible because a scientific theory is a description of nature.
-Since nature is the same everywhere, science is the same everywhere.
+We have seen that religious beliefs can be born from several phenomena, including spiritual experiences, the personification of (or desire to influence) nature, or the veneration for the dead.
+Now the question is: How do these beliefs spread between and among groups of people?Unlike most religious beliefs, a scientific idea, at its core, may arise independently among different peoples.
+This is only possible because a scientific theory is simply a factual description of nature.
+Take for example the invention of iron working, which happened independently in several distinct geographic regions.
+This was possible, in part, because nature, and therefore science, is the same everywhere.
 Religion works differently.
-By definition, a supernatural belief has no reference in nature.
-Therefore, the same religious belief is rarely developed independently by several people.
-It is unlikely that two people come up with the same concept and name for the Sun god, for example.
-Likewise, people in India do not by themselves start to revere Jesus.
-They do so only if missionaries go there.
-Religious beliefs spread exclusively by human communication.
-They spread from one geographical region to another by people who travel there, and who share the new religion.
+By definition, a supernatural belief has no proof in nature, and, therefore, is rarely developed independently by several peoples.
+And though groups may have beliefs with shared or overlapping themes, it is unlikely that they will match exactly (e.g., on the name of the Sun God). .
+Likewise, groups with their own religious beliefs do not by themselves spontaneously begin to revere Jesus Christ.
+They do so only if Christian missionaries intervene.
+In other words, religious beliefs spread exclusively by human communication.
+They spread from one geographical region to another by travelers, by books, and (in modern times) through the Internet.
 We will now discuss different ways in which this can happen.

 By far the most important variable determining your religion is the accident of birth.
 The convictions that you so passionately believe would have been a completely different, and largely contradictory, set of convictions, if only you had happened to be born in a different place.